bigbird7821/skeleton-chef/doc/adr/0004-pick-up-the-http-proxy-from-the-environment-and-inject-this-via-the-proxy-role.md

 ## Context

-When working behind a company firewall, the http_proxy usually needs to be set in various places:  the command-line environment, the yum configuration, etc.  Given that (1) the chance that diffent proxy's may be in effect for users of this framework and (2) the http_proxy should not be hardcoded in the codebase, the following decision was made.
+When working behind a company firewall, the http_proxy usually needs to be set in various places:  the command-line environment, the yum configuration, etc.  Given that (1) the chance that different proxy's may be in effect for users of this framework and (2) the http_proxy should not be hardcoded in the codebase, the following decision was made.

 ## Decision